 Of course, one of the key attributes of a certified financial planner is that these advisors have a fiduciary duty to clients, meaning they must put your financial interests ahead of their own.
 This type of impartial, professional advice can be invaluable and is usually only found at the best brokers, so it can be worth far more than the 0.40% annual fee to many investors.

 Overall, Betterment offers an attractive package for both newer clients and those with more substantial assets.
 Active stock traders or those looking for zero-commission trading won’t be happy here, but investors seeking long-term diversified portfolios may appreciate the simplicity and scientific modeling that they can get at Betterment.

-With 10 years of experience in the still-new robo-advisory field, Betterment has tweaked its model enough to be an industry leader.
+With 10 years of experience in the still-new robo-advisory field, Betterment has tweaked its model enough to be a safe industry leader for your money.
 The bottom line is that if you’re looking for a robo-advisor, Betterment has plenty to offer.
 If you’re looking for a traditional brokerage, it’s best to look elsewhere.

 Betterment FAQHere are the answers to some of the most frequently asked questions about Betterment.

 - Betterment offers traditional and Roth IRAs for investors in search of a low-maintenance way to save for retirement.

 - The Betterment Robo Advisor uses machines instead of humans to invest.
 Betterment passes on low fees because it uses statistics-based algorithms to optimize your investment portfolio.